 Innovation and Treatment Options

-Orthopaedic surgeons at NorthShore are leaders when it comes to Total Joint Replacement offering innovative technology and treatment options including:
+NorthShore’s orthopaedic surgeons are leaders when it comes to total joint replacement, offering the latest in advanced, innovative technology and treatment options, including:

 The Patient as Partner

 The Total Joint Replacement Center is patient-focused and patient-friendly.
 Our multidisciplinary staff is trained to address each individual patient’s needs.
 We strongly believe the patient is an important member of our team.
 A comprehensive Patient Education Program is a key element of the Center’s experience.
 From the moment patients are referred to the Center, they learn about what to expect before, during and after total joint replacement surgery.